eportet/CryptoLock/README.md

    npm install web3@0.19 --save
    ```

-   You can import our `blink.js` file or your own to this directory.
+   * You can import our `blink.js` file or your own to this directory.

+   *Note: This will only work if you are using `web3@0.19` since some of the features used here have been deprecated/removed in the latest version.*

 5. **Set Up Raspberry Pi**